Persona 5: Sales

-When the game launched on additional platforms in October 2022, the Nintendo Switch version placed in second at 45,998 physical copies sold, and PlayStation 5 version placed in seventh at 5,051 units during the week from October 17 to October 23, according to Japanese publication Famitsu.
+When the game launched on additional platforms in October 2022, the Nintendo Switch version placed in second at 45,998 physical units sold, and PlayStation 5 version placed in seventh at 5,051 units during the week from October 17 to 23, according to Japanese publication Famitsu.
 In the United Kingdom, the re-release of Royal debuted at number six on the sales chart, with 79% of the launch week sales coming from the Nintendo Switch version.
-By November 30, 2022, the PlayStation 4 version of Royal had sold 2.3 million copies, and the ports to other platforms had sold a combined one million copies, bringing total sales of Royal to 3.3 million copies, and combined sales of all versions of Persona 5 to 6.5 million copies.

-Total combined sales of Persona 5, Persona 5 Royal, and the spin-offs Dancing in Starlight and Strikers totaled 8.3 million by November 2022.
+By November 30, 2022, the PlayStation 4 version of Royal had sold 2.3 million units.
+By April 2023, the ports to other platforms had sold a combined 1.7 million units, bringing total sales of Royal to 4 million units, and combined sales of all versions of Persona 5 to 7.2 million units.
+The Persona 5 series including Royal, Dancing in Starlight, Strikers, and Tactica surpassed 10 million units sold by December 2023.
+Royal had sold a total of 7.25 million copies by March 2025, bringing combined sales of all versions of Persona 5 to 10.45 million.